MUSC Bulletin | General Information

 Failure to make timely payments to remove any indebtedness to the University when due is considered sufficient cause to withhold diploma or transcripts, to suspend all University services, including enrollment, and to assign the student’s account to a collection agency.
 The University reserves the right to assess interest, finance charges, and/or late fees on any indebtedness and all attorney’s fees, collection agent cost, and other related cost and charges for the collection of any amount not paid when due.

 It is the policy of MUSC that a student’s tuition account will be assessed an insufficient funds (NSF) fee for returned checks.
-The student will be sent a letter by Student Accounting explaining this situation to the current local address as recorded in the Office of Enrollment Services.
-Should this situation cause tuition and fees to be unpaid after the first day of the registration period, a late fee (see late fee policy) will apply.
-Additionally, the Student Accounting Office will place a tuition hold on the student’s account until all tuition and fees are paid.
+The student will be notified by the Office of Student Accounts explaining this situation.
+Should this situation cause tuition and fees to be unpaid after the first official day of class, a late fee (see late fee policy) will apply.
+Additionally, the Office of Student Accounts will place a tuition hold on the student’s account until all tuition and fees are paid.

 Methods of Payment

 - Electronic Check Transfer: WebAdvisor - No Fee